Silver0034/jlodes-portfolio/src/content/blog/wayback-machine.md

 With digital love, Jacob Lodes

-If you are interested in learning more about the WayBack Machine, check out their website [here](https://archive.org/web/).
+If you are interested in learning more about the WayBack Machine, check out <a href="https://archive.org/web/">the WayBack Machine here (opens in a new tab)</a>.